mattbis/mapFilePath.dev/README.md

 # mothball

+1. I suddenly think this is madness, but great progress, in that it really helped.. and will help in one version...

+in fact this process is quite teh same in all languages( since posix, syscalls etc obviously i know this... its more about what a lang is doing at first.. and then now .. a much more interesting tool...
-1. I suddenly think this is madness in fact this process is quite teh same in all languages, its just a action model tree.. and already these symbols must exist.. in such we can produce a logic tree... into llvm for example.. lets think about this briefly next in a new repo..
+, its just a action model tree.. and already these symbols must exist.. in such we can produce a logic tree... into llvm for example.. lets think about this briefly next in a new repo..